 Below is a list of the items most often damaged during moves and tips for how to ensure that they are not damaged.

 Capitol Relocation & Logistics has a stellar reputation because the staff cares about getting your belongings to your new home in their original condition.
-If you are in the Connecticut or Massachusetts area, contact us at (860) 415-4400 for your next move!
+If you are in the Connecticut or Massachusetts area, contact us online or call (860) 415-4400 for your next move!